 With 120 servers delivering 200 applications, visibility into how servers are functioning is an essential part of keeping Booxware running smoothly.
 The live activity monitoring feature in NGINX Plus reports a much larger number of statistics than the open source NGINX

 stub_status module.
-Key load and performance metrics are displayed on a built-in, easy-to-read dashboard, and are also available through a RESTful JSON interface to easily feed into third-party dashboards and application monitoring tools.
+Key load and performance metrics are displayed on a built‑in, easy‑to‑read dashboard, and are also available through a RESTful JSON interface that easily feeds into third‑party dashboards and application monitoring tools.